Three digital editors.One agency. Eleven years.

 When a contributing photographer flagged a malware alert in mid-2024, we ran a manual scan, confirmed the site was clean, and resolved the false positive the same day.
 That's the cadence of an embedded operator, not a vendor on a ticket queue.

-Site traffic settled into 30,000 to 45,000 organic clicks per month against 2 to 3.6 million monthly impressions.
-The editorial archive accumulated topical authority across golf course rankings, travel features, equipment reviews, and player profiles.
+The Domain Rating line is the supporting authority signal.
+Small absolute movement (61 to 67) but the sharpest post-departure drop of the three: down to 64 within four months of the agency change.
 This isn't the kind of growth that happens in a 12-month engagement.
 It's the kind of growth that happens when an embedded digital operator stays for a decade and lets the work compound.

 Want to see what your site’s SEO foundation is actually doing?